|« Previous||Next »|

 … and, once again, thank you, Madonna Inn, for adding a bit of sparkle to an otherwise exceedingly lonnnnnnnnnnnnnnnnng, hotttttt day.

-Categories: Allee Posts, Allee Related, Certifikitsch Winners, Classique d' Camembert, Creative Process, Furniture and Lamps, Household Accessories, Music, Places, Pomplamoose, Submissions, Transportation, Travel
+Categories: Allee Posts, Allee Related, Certifikitsch Winners, Classique d' Camembert, Creative Process, Furniture and Lamps, Hotel/ motel, Household Accessories, Music, Places, Pomplamoose, Submissions, Transportation, Travel

 Allee Willis Museum of Kitsch